RyanAlbertson/BeerCo_Beer_Kiosk/README.md

 * MySQL, phpMyAdmin

 ### Screenshots
-The website is hosted on a localserver.
+The website is hosted on a local server.
 So here are some screenshots to provide an idea of the website structure.
 <hr>

 > Login Page